 Business schools want future leaders, and leaders are authentic and interesting personalities.
-You don’t want to be just the GMAT 750-Big 4 accounting guy who want to switch to banking.
-That’s a great profile professionally, but a compelling case is personal, about life stories, personalities, aspirations and other things that You are passionate about.
-If your essay does not bring tingles and tears to your eyes, it will not be compelling to admission officer who review 10 or more times the very similar professional profile.
+You don’t want to be just the GMAT 750-Big 4 accounting guy who wants to switch to banking.
+That’s a great profile professionally, but a compelling case is personal, about life stories, personalities, aspirations, and other things that You are passionate about.
+If your essay does not bring tingles and tears to your eyes, it will not be compelling to the admission officer who reviews 10 or more times a very similar professional profile.

 No.1 – Ask for peer review or an admission consultant:

 Business school essays are probably one of the daunting writing and selling tasks for even the brightest candidates.
 It’s on another level vs. your college applications or cover letters for a new job.
 Nobody can do this perfect the first time they try, and I went through 5 major iterations of my essays.

 The most helpful revisions come through peer review by MBA graduates who went through this process.
 Do not get last-minute essay polishing services by an English major.
 You should get a great story (it’s great because your peers say so, a fresh pair of eyes say so, or an MBA graduate/admission consultant says so), an overall compelling case, and essay reviews preferably 7 days before the deadline.

 15. Many candidates are surprised when they think they’ve done very well in the interview and then they get a rejection note from the school.
 What could have possibly gone wrong in such situations?
 What are the top mistakes to avoid in an MBA interview?